mit-han-lab/TinyChatEngine/README.md

 This is enabled by LLM model compression technique: [SmoothQuant](https://github.com/mit-han-lab/smoothquant) and [AWQ (Activation-aware Weight Quantization)](https://github.com/mit-han-lab/llm-awq), co-designed with TinyChatEngine that implements the compressed low-precision model.

+Feel free to check out our [slides](assets/slides.pdf) for more details!

 ### Demo on an NVIDIA GeForce RTX 4070 laptop:
 <table>